xundeenergie/keycloak-mosparo/README.md

-# THIS IS A FIRST SHOT AND NOT WORKING!!!
 Just a fork from keycloak-hcaptcha to be modified for mosparo

-# ADVISORY: DO NOT USE THIS NOW!!!

-# keycloak-hcaptcha
+# keycloak-mosparo

 > I am currently not adding any new features, updates or fixes.
 Feel free to open a PR!

 To safeguard registration against bots, Keycloak has integration with Google reCAPTCHA.
-This provides similar functionality, but with a more privacy friendly provider named hCaptcha.
+This provides similar functionality, but with a more privacy friendly provider named mosparo.
 The code is based on the vanilla implementation of reCAPTCHA in Keycloak.

 ## Installation